nasa/fprime-gds/src/fprime_gds/common/fpy/README.md

 The behavior of these operators is designed to mimic Python.
 Note that **division always returns a float**.
 This means that `5 / 2 == 2.5`, not `2`.
 This may be confusing coming from C++, but it is consistent with Python.

-## 5. Variable Arguments to Commands
+## 5. Variable Arguments to Commands, Macros and Constructors

 Where this really gets interesting is when you pass variables or expressions into commands:
 ```py